Bal-tzar/InfraForApps/README.md

-# PayTrackR Infrastructure as Code
+# InfraForApps: Reusable Azure Stack

-Deploy PayTrackR (or any app) to Azure with Kubernetes in minutes.
+Deploy PayTrackR (or any app) to Azure with a reusable Terraform setup.
+Change a couple variables and reuse for multiple projects.

 ## What This Does